vmware/pyvmomi/docs/vim/DistributedVirtualSwitch/NicTeamingPolicyMode.rst

-.. _vim.DistributedVirtualSwitch: ../../vim/DistributedVirtualSwitch.rst

-.. _vim.DistributedVirtualSwitch.NicTeamingPolicyMode: ../../vim/DistributedVirtualSwitch/NicTeamingPolicyMode.rst

 vim.DistributedVirtualSwitch.NicTeamingPolicyMode
 =================================================
   List of possible teaming modes supported by the vNetwork Distributed Switch.
 The different policy modes define the way traffic is routed through the different uplink ports in a team.
-  :contained by: `vim.DistributedVirtualSwitch`_
+  :contained by: `vim.DistributedVirtualSwitch <vim/DistributedVirtualSwitch.rst>`_

-  :type: `vim.DistributedVirtualSwitch.NicTeamingPolicyMode`_
+  :type: `vim.DistributedVirtualSwitch.NicTeamingPolicyMode <vim/DistributedVirtualSwitch/NicTeamingPolicyMode.rst>`_

   :name: loadbalance_loadbased